 The first fort built by me and Sheldon consisted of a space in a hollow of the prickle bushes next to a wooden fence.
 Sheldon found a large board which he used as an interior wall to push the prickles away and make extra space.
 I was amazed to watch him carry this large board and shove it into place.
 “Man – this guy is strong!”
 I thought.

 My sister and I met this girl named Roxanne and her little brother.
 We began to call her “big Roxanne”, because there was another younger and smaller girl named Roxanne who also lived in the trailer park.
 “Big Roxanne” had long brown wavy hair and was about my age, but taller than me.
 She had a friendly, even slightly flirty personality.
 I was really attracted to her.
-The hormones were just starting to kick in for stuff like girls, so I developed a huge crush on Big Roxanne and I think she liked me too.
+My hormones were just starting to kick in for stuff like girls, so I developed a huge crush on Big Roxanne and I think she liked me too.

 I remember looking around my Grade 5 class during the morning of one of the first weeks in Grade 5.
 I saw some of the kids from my neighbourhood: I saw Sheldon, and I saw Roxanne.
 It just struck me how we were all there, part of the same thing.
 Everyone looked pretty much the same as everyone else.
 I don’t think you could really tell where we lived just by looking at the kids themselves.
-Or maybe it just felt like in our classroom, it didn’t matter whether you lived in a trailer, motel or a house.
+Or maybe it just felt like in our classroom, it didn’t matter whether you lived in a trailer, a motel or a house.
 That kind of status wasn’t very important.
 We were all in the same class.

-Everyone looked nice – even kind of beautiful, especially Big Roxanne, whose wavy light brown hair glowed in the sunlight streaming down from the high classroom windows.
+Everyone looked nice – even kind of beautiful.
+Especially Big Roxanne, whose wavy light brown hair glowed in the sunlight streaming down from the high classroom windows.